FIND YOUR ISHIKAWA

 The domain’s capital was centered on Kanazawa Castle.
 The Maedas made all their samurai live in Kanazawa, meaning that samurai estates occupied nearly 70 percent of the city’s land.
 A few of the samurai areas, including the Nagamachi district, retain the atmosphere of the Edo period (1603–1867).

 The Maeda family had eight particularly important retainer families, known as the Kaga Hakka or “Eight Houses of Kaga.”
 These families were, in fact, wealthier than some of the lords of other domains.
 They had vast estates and their own retainers.
 Their holdings were so large that areas under their control felt almost like secondary castle towns within the greater castle town of Kanazawa.
 The power of these families is on display at the Kaga-Honda Museum, which exhibits armor, weapons, flags, and other artifacts from the Honda family, the richest of the Maeda retainers.

-The population of the Kaga domain outside Kanazawa was mostly farmers.
-Rice was the most common crop.
+The population of the Kaga domain outside Kanazawa was mostly farmers, and rice was the most common crop.
 Salt harvesting was an important industry on the Noto Peninsula.

 The Maeda family used their wealth for impressive building projects.
 Much of the lords’ physical legacy remains relatively unchanged, as wars and natural disasters have taken little toll here.
 Still-intact gardens, villas, and temples built by the Maedas give a taste of the art and culture cultivated under their patronage.